 Many recognize the tax credit's influence on development, but its effect on management must also not be minimized.
-In order for properties to qualify initially for the LIHTC and to continue Purpose of the Manual to receive the credit without risk of recapture, management must at minimum, follow all tax credit regulations throughout a 15-year compliance period.
-From a management perspective, a thorough understanding of the tax regulations governing this program is imperative.
+In order for properties to qualify initially for the LIHTC and to continue to receive the credit without risk of recapture, management must at minimum, follow all tax credit regulations throughout a 15year compliance period.
+From a management perspective, a thorough understanding of the tax regulations governing this Purpose of the Manual program is imperative.